Stacking Deals To Save Money

 Bank Bonuses

 To earn a bank bonus, you must open a bank account and meet the offer's terms.
-These usually include making a certain deposit amount, maybe making some direct deposits, or using your debit card so many times etc. While many of these offers focus on direct deposits, which can be difficult for some, there are ways to work around that.
-Doctor of Credit has a great database that shows what may work, and what does not.
-Just remember that if you go this route you have no recourse if the bonus does not post normally.
+These usually include making a certain deposit amount, maybe making some direct deposits, or using your debit card a certain number of times, etc. While many of these offers focus on direct deposits, which can be difficult for some, there are ways to work around that.
+Doctor of Credit has a great database that shows what may work and what does not.
+Just remember that if you go this route you have no recourse if the bonus does not post as normal.

 Once you have earned the bonus, you need to decide whether you want to close the account or keep it.
 Usually, to keep an account fee free, you will need to meet certain requirements.
 For example, with US Bank, I simply need to make a direct deposit to my account to keep it active every month.
 My Wells Fargo account has the same requirements, so I've kept both open.
 This is my personal preference and there is no right or wrong answer on whether to keep an account open.
 Follow the terms and conditions and you can close it once you have met those if you choose.
 Just remember that these bonuses, whether for business or personal, will issue a 1099 form when tax season comes around.